 1. WHAT’S THE MAIN DIFFERENCE BETWEEN CS6 AND CREATIVE CLOUD?

 The main difference between the two is how your licence is handled.
 You sign up for a yearly subscription which you pay monthly or annually, and that subscription will feed you all the latest updates and features, keeping your software up to date.
 While with CS6 you’d buy the software licence and that’s it, you’d not receive any new features (unless you pay the upgrade fee every time).
 On top of that, the software would only be compatible for the hardware and OS versions of that time.
 Meaning that if Windows or Mac launched a new OS, there was a chance your Adobe software wouldn’t function properly on it.
 So your Adobe software would gradually become outdated.

 Adobe launched the first version of the Creative Cloud in mid 2012 and was referred to as CC.
-The latest version is named CC 2019 and became available mid 2018.
+The latest version is named CC 2020 and became available late 2019.
 An overview of Creative Cloud features can be seen on this Adobe page.

 3. HOW MUCH IS CREATIVE CLOUD?